StaPH-B/docker-builds/kaptive/2.0.7/README.md

 ## Kaptive databases

-There are few databases include in this docker image for Kaptive v2.0.7:
+There are few databases included in this docker image for Kaptive v2.0.7:

 - Klebsiella pneumoniae species complex
   - included w/ Kaptive